It would be worthwhile to take a closer look at Chembio Diagnostics Inc. (CEMI)

 The recent increase in stakes in CEMI appears to be a result of several institutional investors and hedge funds increasing their positions.
 Geode Capital Management LLC made another increased to its shares in CEMI during the first quarter, upping its stake by 2.07%.
 During the last quarter, the company dropped down 5,694 additional shares for a total stake of worth $0.19 million, bringing number of shares owned by the company to 280,112.

-During the first quarter, Susquehanna Investment Group LLC subtracted a -2,261 position in CEMI.
-BlackRock Fund Advisors sold an additional 70177.0 shares in the last quarter, decreasing its holdings by -25.37%, now holding 0.21 million shares worth $0.14 million.
+During the first quarter, BlackRock Fund Advisors subtracted a -70,177 position in CEMI.
+Susquehanna Investment Group LLC sold an additional 2261.0 shares in the last quarter, decreasing its holdings by -1.08%, now holding 0.21 million shares worth $0.14 million.
 CEMI shares are owned by institutional investors to the tune of 8.80% at present.

 Leave a Reply